Altra Lone Peak 9 Review: 7 vs 8 vs 9 Comparison

 - The LP9’s MaxTrac outsole has been tweaked for better traction and durability, offering improved grip on loose, rocky terrain.

-- The LP8’s traction was and is still solid, but the LP9 is meant to wear down slower than LP8.
+- The LP8’s traction was and is still solid, but the LP9 is meant to wear down more slowly than the LP8.

 ✅ Weight & Upper Design